Auto Sector Rallies as GST 2.0 Slashes Taxes, Trade Minister Addresses FTA Talks

 Conclusion

 The GST 2.0 reforms have injected new life into the Indian auto sector, with tax cuts leading to price reductions across various vehicle categories.
 As automakers pass on the benefits to consumers, the industry anticipates stronger demand and improved profitability.
 While most segments stand to gain from these reforms, premium two-wheeler manufacturers may face challenges due to increased tax rates.
-The coming months will likely reveal the full impact of these reforms on the auto industry's growth trajectory.
+Additionally, the Trade Minister's comments on FTA negotiations suggest a more open approach to international trade in the automotive sector.

 dislike